ovh/venom/executors/http/README.md

   - bodyFile optional
   - headers optional
   - proxy optional: set to use a proxy server for connection to url
+  - resolve optional: array of custom resolver of host and port pair. example: foo.com:443:127.0.0.1
   - ignore_verify_ssl optional: set to true if you use a self-signed SSL on remote for example
   - basic_auth_user optional: username to use for HTTP basic authentification
   - basic_auth_password optional: password to use for HTTP basic authentification